Buying a Home This Spring in DFW: What the 2026 Market Looks Like

 Spring 2026 cost considerations:

-- Inspection fees: $400-800 for standard properties
+- Inspection fees: $400 to $800 for a standard property

-- HOA fees: $200-800 monthly in master-planned communities
+- HOA fees: $200 to $800 a month in master-planned communities

 Which DFW Neighborhoods Offer the Best Value in Spring 2026?

-Emerging value areas I’m watching closely:
+Emerging value areas I’m watching:

-- Bishop Arts District: Growing arts scene with historic charm
+- Bishop Arts District: growing arts scene with historic charm

-- Knox-Henderson: Established neighborhood with great dining and shopping
+- Knox-Henderson: established neighborhood with great dining and shopping

-- Legacy West vicinity: New construction with corporate proximity
+- Legacy West vicinity: new construction with corporate proximity

 When Is the Best Time to Make an Offer in DFW Spring 2026?